digitalservicebund/ris-backend-service/backend/README.md

 ### Setup Secrets

 The application depends on a Java package from a private GitHub package repository.
 To be able to download it in the Gradle build process, you'll need to set up your shell env.
+If you didn't set up direnv, check the root readme:

 ```bash
 ../run.sh env